-- a.
-If CBSDs are deployed in the neighborhood of protected entities as defined in Table 1 and require power limitations on them in order to meet aggregate protection thresholds, the SAS shall assign maximum power for CBSD transmissions so as to satisfy the following constraints: - i No aggregate interference protection level of an affected incumbent, PPA, or ESC sensor shall be violated by any grant made by any SAS. - ii The SAS shall ensure that grants to CBSDs located within the neighborhood of a corresponding protected entity (incumbent, PPA or ESC sensor, as described in Table 1), will be at or lower than the aggregate interference threshold for each protected entity.
+a.
+If CBSDs are deployed near an incumbent, PPA, or ESC sensor and require power limitations on them in order to meet aggregate protection thresholds, the SAS shall assign maximum power for CBSD transmissions so as to satisfy the following constraints:

+- No aggregate interference protection level of an affected incumbent, PPA, or ESC sensor shall be violated by any grant made by any SAS. - ii The SAS shall ensure that grants to CBSDs located within the neighborhood of a corresponding protected entity (incumbent, PPA or ESC sensor, as described in Table 1), will limit the aggregate interference towards each protected entity to be lower than the designated threshold.

-Note: For protected entities that are defined to have an area of protection, the aggregate interference threshold is applied to each of the protection points within the area of protection according to R2-SGN-12.
-The distance indicated in Table 1 is to a particular location in the protected area.
-For protected entities that are defined by a single point, the distance indicated is to the protected antenna.
+Note: For protected entities that are defined to have an area of protection, the protection is applied to each of the protection points within the area of protection according to R2-SGN-12.
+The distance indicated is to a particular location in the protected area.
+For protected entities that are defined by a single point, the distance indicated is to point of the protected receiver.